kesharinilesh/Sidcupgolf-frontend-project/README.md

 ## Demo

-You can access the live demo of this project at [Sidcup Family Golf Clone](https://sidcupgolf-nilesh.vercel.app/).
+You can access the live demo of this project at [Sidcup Family Golf Website Clone](https://sidcupgolf-nilesh.vercel.app/).